Game Name: Cthulhu Gloom

 It is just a Cthulhu version of Gloom, so if you like Gloom you should like Cthulhu Gloom.
 It isn’t really as funny as Gloom can be; it is a little more somber as one would expect in any Mythos based game.
 It is all still very tongue in cheek and a fun way to start or end the evening of gaming.
 If you find that your games are taking to long, just use less family members and it will shorten game time.

 One problem we ran into a couple of times is that the discard pile eventually gets so small, because you are using up all of the cards as you play, that you start seeing the same events come up over and over which can get annoying.

 Some of the card interactions can get a little fiddly, where you think “Ok, how the heck does this work?”
 You can figure them out, but sometimes it can be a head scratcher.
 A couple of times I wasn’t sure if a particular card actually killed off the character.
 It isn’t rocket science though so we didn’t fret about it too much.

-Overall, I liked Gloom, and so I like Cthulhu Gloom, especially with the theme I so much enjoy.
+Overall, I liked Gloom, and so I like Cthulhu Gloom, especially with a theme I so much enjoy.